 6. Commit to Social Media

-Expanding your business’s social media reach is a powerful way to attract more leads.
-If you’re B2B and skeptical of social media, remember B2Bs show 4 to 6.5 times more leads after gaining at least 1,000 Twitter and Facebook followers.
+Expanding your organization’s social media reach is a powerful way to attract more leads.
+If you’re skeptical of social media, remember organizations show 4 to 6.5 times more leads after gaining at least 1,000 Twitter and Facebook followers.

 Lead-Generating Strategies in Action